Is a Flight Reservation Enough for a Schengen Visa From India?

 This shows your travel window clearly without requiring any actual payment.

-Common Misconceptions Among Indian Applicants
+Common Misconceptions in Indian Applications

 You’ll hear many myths floating around on travel forums and from inexperienced agents.
 Here are a few common ones you should ignore: